rhmatti/CUEBIT-Spectrum-Analyzer/README.txt

 Install Instructions
 --------------------
-1. To run, users must have a version of python 3 installed on their machine.
+1. To run, users must have python version 3.9 or newer installed on their machine.

-2. In addition to the base install of python 3, the following packages are required:
+2. In addition to the base install of python, the following packages are required:
 	a.
 Scipy
 		To install: python -m pip install scipy